shopware/docs/concepts/framework/flow-concept.md

 ## Action

-The tasks that execute when the trigger happens or the certain conditions are met.
+The tasks that execute when the trigger happens or when certain conditions are met.
 There is a special action called "Stop flow", which will stop any further action below.

 ## Flow Templates